 At Grain Farmers of Ontario our goal is to provide our farmer-members the information and resources needed to continue to be economically sustainable while operating in a manner that meets their commitment to the environment and society.

-In order to meet this goal, Grain Farmers of Ontario has undertaken a number of sustainability initiatives to ensure we remain a strong competitor in the global marketplace.
+In order to meet this goal, Grain Farmers of Ontario is engaged in a number of sustainability initiatives to ensure we remain a strong competitor in the global marketplace.

 Current Sustainability Initiatives